Biographies

 RESIDENCIES, WORKSHOPS, MASTER CLASSES

-· In Creative Dance, Creative Drama, Curriculum Integration, Improvisation, Masks, Giant Puppets, Yoga, Stress Reduction.
+• In Modern Dance, Creative Dance and Drama, Curriculum Integration, Improvisation, Masks, Giant Puppets,

-School Residencies for North Carolina and Hawaii State Department of Public Instruction, Michigan Council for the Arts, and 74 school systems and in Michigan, Hawaii, Virginia, North and South Carolina.
+School Residencies for North Carolina and Hawaii State Department of Public Instruction, South Carolina and Michigan Council for the Arts, and over 100 school systems and in Michigan, Hawaii, Virginia, North and South Carolina.

-Community Residencies for Head Start, Very Special Arts Festival, Alliance for Arts Education, Library Systems, Senior Citizens Centers, and diverse community organizations in Michigan, Hawaii, and North Carolina.
+Community Residencies for Arts Centers, Head Start, VSA(formerly Very Special Arts) in SC, NC, MI, HI, Alliance for Arts Education, Library Systems, Senior Citizens Centers, and diverse community organizations in Michigan, Hawaii, South and North Carolina.

 RECOGNITION AND AWARDS